 A low growing evergreen groundcover shrub with sharp green needles streaked with interesting silvery blue lines, good winter color; extremely adaptable to poor soils and dry locations, very hardy; consistently uniform growth habit

-Repanda Juniper has attractive green foliage with silver stripes.
+Repanda Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive green foliage with silver stripes.
 The needles are highly ornamental and remain green throughout the winter.
 It produces blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Repanda Juniper is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.